osrf/gazebo_tutorials/gzweb_install/tutorial.md

     cd ~; hg clone https://bitbucket.org/osrf/gzweb
     ~~~

- 1. Enter the Gzweb repository and switch to the 1.2.0 branch:
+ 1. Enter the Gzweb repository and switch to a release branch:

     ~~~
     cd ~/gzweb
+    # Note for Gazebo versions < 6, please use the gzweb_1.2.0 branch
     hg up gzweb_1.2.0
     ~~~